 Regional courts, magistrates' courts and periodical courts are all lower courts.
-There are 714 lower courts in South Africa.
+During the 2017/18 financial year, there were 33 732 criminal backlog cases in the lower courts against a target of 30 344...

 Circuit local divisions (periodical courts)

 These itinerant courts, each presided over by a judge of the provincial division, periodically conduct hearings at remote areas outside the seat of the high court designated by the judge president of the provincial division concerned.
 This is with a view to enhancing access to justice.